deadzer0/Dice/README.md

 PHP version compatibility
 -------------------------

-Dice is compatible with PHP 8.0 and 7.x, there are archived versions of Dice which support PHP 5.6 however this is no longer maintanied.
+Dice is compatible with PHP 8.0 (also 7.4 and 7.3), there are archived versions of Dice which support PHP 5.6 however this is no longer maintanied.

 Performance